Adderall and Alcohol

 How Long After Taking Adderall Can I Drink Alcohol?

 While it is best to avoid alcohol entirely while taking Adderall, that may not always be possible.
-In general, you should wait at least four to six hours after taking immediate-release Adderall or eight hours after taking extended-release formulations before drinking alcohol.
-Always discuss any possible drug interaction with your health care provider or pharmacist to get the most specific information for your situation.
+Generally, it’s best to wait at least four to six hours after taking immediate-release Adderall or eight hours after taking extended-release formulations before drinking alcohol.
+Always discuss any possible drug interaction with your healthcare provider or pharmacist to get the most specific information for your situation.

 *The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Consult your doctor if you have any questions or concerns regarding your medications.

-If an overdose occurs, it is important to seek help immediately by calling 911 or contacting Poison Control.
+If an overdose occurs, seeking help immediately by calling 911 or contacting Poison Control is important.
 Always seek medical attention if you suspect someone has alcohol poisoning.
 Do not wait for symptoms to emerge.
-Alcohol poisoning can lead to death in certain cases, so it’s important to move quickly.
+Alcohol poisoning can lead to death in certain cases, so quickly moving is important.

 Symptoms of alcohol poisoning may include: